Tennis: Top seed Fabio Fognini falls at ASB Classic, as Feliciano Lopez overcomes mid-match meltdown

 The 38-year-old came back from a set down to beat Fognini 3-6 6-4 6-3 in almost two hours.

-It was a remarkable effort from Lopez, the oldest man in the draw, given he was forced to play his first round match on Wednesday morning, due to the rain that ruined most of Tuesday's play.
+It was a remarkable effort from Lopez, the oldest man in the draw, given he was forced to play his first round match this morning, due to the rain delays on Tuesday.

-Lopex spent nearly two and a half hours on court to overcome compatriot Pablo Andujar in three sets, before taking on the Italian barely 90 minutes later.
+Lopex spent nearly two hours on court to overcome compatriot Pablo Andujar in three sets, before taking on the Italian barely 90 minutes later.

 But Lopez, while admitting he was feeling sore and tired at the start of the Fognini match, overall framed the extra time on court as a positive, given he hadn't played a competitive match in 2020 before today.